emoncms/emoncms/docs/Backup.md

 This script is very similar to the python script in option 2.
 It does provides an additional option to download all account data and then link to a local emoncms installation that you may have running on your computer.

----

-## Backing up a raspberrypi or emoncms.org account

-### Backing up an emoncms.org account (or other remote server account)

-**(Optional) To view data on the backup computer a local emoncms installation is required**

-Create an account on the backup emoncms installation and note down the mysql credentials.
+If you wish to link to a local emoncms installation, create an account first on the local installation.

 1) Download the usefulscripts repository: [https://github.com/emoncms/usefulscripts](https://github.com/emoncms/usefulscripts)